deliveroo/deliveroo.engineering/_posts/2023-03-08-ecs-environment-files.md

 ## Background

-At Deliveroo, our engineers use hopper, an internal CD tool, as part of our [release][app-dev] [process][app-dev-vid], to deploy changes into production.
+As part of Deliveroo's [release process][app-dev], we use Hopper to deploy changes into production.
 Our containers run on [ECS][deliveroo-ecs].
 Hopper stores environment variables in its database (and links to SSM for sensitive values).
 During deployment, Hopper generates a new [ECS Task definition][task-def] and registers it with AWS, inserting environment variables as necessary.
 Hopper then uses this new task definition to upgrade the service in ECS.

 Task definition snippet: